epics-extensions/EPNix/README.md

 -   other EPICS-related packages
 -   NixOS modules

-The EPICS IOC framework lets you package, deploy, and test EPICS IOCs using the Nix package manager, which provides several benefits.
+The EPICS IOC framework lets you package, deploy, and test EPICS IOCs by using the Nix package manager, which provides several benefits.
 For more information, see the [EPICS IOCs introduction].

-EPNix also packages other EPICS-related tools, like procServ, Phoebus, etc.
+EPNix also packages other EPICS-related tools, such as procServ, Phoebus, and so on.
-You can build them using Nix, and in the future download them pre-compiled, while having a strong guarantee that they will work as-is.
+You can build them by using Nix, while having a strong guarantee that they work as-is.
 For a list of all supported EPICS-related packages, see the [Packages list].

+Note: providing a cache server that enables you to download dependencies pre-compiled is anticipated.

 EPNix also provides NixOS modules, which are instructions on how to configure various EPICS-related services on NixOS machines (for example the Phoebus alarm server).
 EPNix strives to have integration tests for each of those module.